ibrahimkhan1214/Tile-Designer-App/README.md

 # Tile-Designer-App
-This project is built using JAVA.
+This project was built using only JAVA.
 Download the .zip file and extract it before running the program.